ParisSaclayChangePoint/ParisSaclayChangePoint.github.io/info.md

 ![_config.yml]({{ site.baseurl }}/images/saclay.png)

 We consider the possibility to organize the first day (Monday afternoon) in another institution in Paris city center (especially to provide a smooth transition with the social dinner).
+More info soon.

 ***

 **Provisional programme**